2010 NCAA Division I women's basketball tournament: First round

-A fifteen seed has never beaten a two seed in the NCAA Women's Tournament, but with under five minutes left in the first half, 15th seeded Portland State was ahead of the second seed Texas A&M. The lead didn't last long, as the Aggies pulled to an eight-point lead at halftime, and extended the lead through the second half.
-Texas A&M's Tanisha Smith just missed a triple double, with nine assist to go along with 17 points and 10 rebounds.
+A fifteen seed has never beaten a two seed in the NCAA Women's Tournament, but with under five minutes left in the first half, 15th seeded Portland State was ahead of the second seed Texas A&M. The lead did not last long, as the Aggies pulled to an eight-point lead at halftime, and extended the lead through the second half.
+Texas A&M's Tanisha Smith just missed a triple double, with nine assists to go along with 17 points and 10 rebounds.
 The final score favored the Aggies 84–53.

-Normally, a four seed would be a large favorite against a 13 seed, but normally, the four seed isn't required to bench one of their players, and not just any player, but Andrea Riley, the third leading scorer in Division 1.
-Two years earlier, Riley had thrown punch in an NCAA game, which earned her a one-game suspension.
+Normally, a four seed would be a large favorite against a 13 seed, but normally, the four seed is not required to bench one of their players, and not just any player, but Andrea Riley, the third leading scorer in Division 1.
+Two years earlier, Riley had thrown a punch in an NCAA game, which earned her a one-game suspension.
 NCAA rules required that it be an NCAA game.
 Oklahoma State lost the game in which the punch was thrown, and did not make it to the Tournament in 2009, so the suspension was served two years later.
 The 13th seeded Chattanooga tried to take advantage of the situation, and led by as much as 18 in the first half.
 Riley could only cheer on the team from the bench.
 Freshman Toni Young responded by scoring 22 points, and senior Tegan Cunningham, after struggling in the first half, began hitting in the second half and ended up with 25 points, enough to help Oklahoma State win 70–63.